United States administrative law: Availability of the § 553(b) "interpretative" exemption

 The line for permissible exercise of the § 553(b) "interpretative" exemption is blurry—courts and treatise writers uniformly complain about this.
 The most basic requirement for the "interpretative" exemption is that the agency "interpret" a validly promulgated law (statute or regulation), by following a recognizable interpretative path originally set out by the statute or regulation.
 An agency may promulgate an "interpretative" rule "only if the agency's position can be characterized as an 'interpretation' of a statute or legislative regulation rather than as an exercise of independent policymaking authority."
 Mere "consistency" (in the sense of "absence of clash") is insufficient.
 Most "gap filling" is beyond the scope of *interpretative" authority.
 A valid interpretative rule merely explains, but does not add to or alter, the law that already exists in the form of a statute or legislative rule.
 An "interpretative" rule cannot create a new requirement, carve-out, or exception from whole cloth.
 If the rule changes "individual rights and obligations" (rather than resolving ambiguity), the rule requires legislative procedure.

 An agency may promulgate interpretative rules outside the scope of its rule making authority.
 Where an agency can only issue legislative rules pursuant to an express grant of authority from Congress, an agency may (and is encouraged to) issue advisory interpretations to guide the public.

 If an agency elects the "interpretative" shortcut, there are almost no procedural requirements, beyond the publication required by 5 U.S.C. § 552 and § 552(d).
-The decision maker must ensure that there is indeed an ambiguity that is not resolved by any binding law, but if the ambiguity exists, the decision maker simply interprets as best he or she may.
+The decision maker must ensure that there is indeed an ambiguity that is not resolved by any binding law; however, if the ambiguity exists, the decision maker simply interprets it to the best of their ability.
 If the issue is outside the agency's scope of rule making authority, the agency must follow the agency or courts that do have authority on that specific issue.